bmeviauac01/datadriven/docs/en/seminar/mssql/index.md

     `exec AddNewCategory 'LEGO Star Wars', 'LEGO'`

+    ??? tip "Do we need semicolons in MSSQL?"
+        In Microsoft SQL Server, the semicolon is not mandatory, and in most cases, it's unnecessary.
+However, in the above `AddNewCategory` stored procedure, the use of a semicolon is **mandatory before** the THROW statement, so for consistent style, it's worth putting a semicolon at the end of every statement.

+        Using semicolons can also be a good practice if we strive for consistency in coding style.

 ## Exercise 3: Maintenance of order status

 Create a trigger that updates the status of each item of an order when the status of the order changes.
 Do this only for those items of the order that have the same status the order had before the change.
 Other items in the order should not be affected.